-Special Conditions may be added to a Grant Subaward application or Grant Subaward Amendment (Cal OES Form 2-213) before final Cal OES approval.
-If a Special Condition is added, it will be explained on the Grant Subaward Amendment (Cal OES Form 2-213) or on a sheet of colored paper that is included in the executed Grant Subaward.
+Special Conditions may be included in a Grant Subaward Application or Grant Subaward Amendment (Cal OES Form 2-213) before final Cal OES approval.

 Special Conditions are added at Cal OES's discretion to modify the requirements of the program or funding as defined in the RFA or RFP.

 Special Conditions may include, but are not limited to:

-- A change to the latest expenditure date of a fund, - Notification that required programmatic documents (i.e., Operational Agreements) are missing and must be submitted, and/or - Instructing Subrecipients to not charge indirect costs until an approved rate from the federal cognizant agency/organization has been received by Cal OES.
+• A change to the latest expenditure date of a fund,

+- Notification that required programmatic documents (i.e., Operational Agreements) are missing and must be submitted, and/or - Instructing Subrecipients to not charge indirect costs until an approved rate from the federal cognizant agency/organization has been received by Cal OES.